Garlic Knots: This is a very easy, forgiving, no-pampering-needed types Italian recipe. Note that there is not a single reason not to try the knots! 😀

 - Flour the surface, and remove the risen dough.
-Make it into 2 parts.
-I made garlic knots from one part and kept the remaining aside for future use, which I refrigerated and used after 2 days.
+Make it into two parts.
+I made garlic knots from one part and kept the remaining aside for future use, which I refrigerated and used after two days.

 - Take extra flour as needed and roll one part of the dough into a rectangle about 6 inches by 9 inch.